 - For Australia – this will generally be within 30 days of receiving the complaint;

-- For New Zealand – this will generally be as soon as practicable after 15 working days from receiving the complaint.
+- For New Zealand – this will generally be as soon as practicable within 15 working days from receiving the complaint.

-It is important to note that we may need to obtain additional information from other parties in order to resolve a complaint, this may lead to delays in being able to respond fully, if this occurs we will contact you and agree or advise on the additional time required.
+It is important to note that we may need to obtain additional information from other parties in order to resolve a complaint, this may lead to delays in being able to respond fully, if this occurs we will take steps to advise and agree on the additional time required.

-It is often preferable to document the nature of the complaint to ensure the details are clearly understood, to do this please complete the on-line Complaints Lodgment form below.
+It is often preferable to document the nature of the complaint to ensure the details are clearly understood, to do this please complete the on-line Complaints Lodgement form below.

 Lodge a complaint online

-Alternatively, you can download a Complaint Lodgment Form.pdf and return it to:
+Alternatively, you can download a Complaint Lodgement Form.pdf and return it to: